wunderio/next-drupal-starterkit/README.md

 ### Testing with Cypress

 The template includes example tests to be run with Cypress.
-This will require installation steps before it works in DDEV environment.
+This will require installation steps before it works in the DDEV environment.

 Follow these steps to make the Cypress work in DDEV: